What is glaucoma?

 Chronic angle-closure glaucoma- In this type of glaucoma, the angle gradually becomes narrower over time.
 Like open-angle glaucoma, damage to the optic nerve can occur without any symptoms

 How Is Glaucoma Treated?

 The effects of glaucoma are permanent, but with early treatment, the loss of vision can be minimized.
 In some patients, damage occurs very slowly and treatment may not be necessary.
-However, most patients do require treatment, such as eye drops, to prevent or delay loss of vision.
+Glaucoma can be treated with medications, laser surgery, traditional incisional surgery, or minimally invasive surgery.

 Your doctor can help you decide which treatment plan is best for you.
 It is important to follow up at the recommended intervals to assess the stability of your glaucoma.

 Glaucoma medications come in the form of eye drops or pills.
 The medications need to be taken on a daily and regular schedule in order to work maximally.
 Generally, you will not know if the medication is working at lowering your eye pressure and so regular monitoring by your provider is important.
 While most medications are well tolerated, it is important to discuss with your provider potential side effects and interactions with other medications you are taking.
 To maximize uptake into the eye and minimize systemic absorption (i.e. uptake of the medication into your bloodstream), you can practice punctal occlusion with each eye drop.
 For example, after putting an eye drop in the right eye, press against the right side of your nose near the corner of your eye (this area is where the lacrimal sac is located) while keeping your eye closed for at least one minute.